Covered in this article:

 Reports can be reimbursed directly from within Expensify by clicking the Reimburse button along the top of the report and then Via Direct Deposit (ACH).

 - Both the person receiving and the person sending the money will need to set up their reimbursement accounts to receive the funds.
-For example, to reimburse via direct deposit (ACH), the report submitter will need to have set up a direct deposit account, and the account reimbursing the report will need to have set up a withdrawal account.
+For example, to reimburse via direct deposit (ACH), the report submitter will need to have set up a personal bank account (a direct deposit account), and the account reimbursing the report will need to have set up a business bank account.

 - This feature is currently only available in the United States.
 If you are outside the US, you will need to reimburse the report manually using your current process and "just mark it as reimbursed".

-- If an approver attempts to reimburse a submitter that does not have a deposit account on file, the submitter is sent an email notification and the report is put in a reimbursement pending state.
-Once the deposit account is added, any reimbursement pending reports will be automatically reimbursed.
+- If an approver attempts to reimburse a submitter that does not have a personal bank account on file, the submitter is sent an email notification and the report is put in a reimbursement pending state.
+Once the personal bank account is added, any reimbursement pending reports will be automatically reimbursed.

 By default, if reimbursement is enabled on your group policy, expense reports will be reimbursed as soon as they are Final Approved.
 If you prefer to have an extra check before distributing funds or have tighter control over when funds are withdrawn, you can set a Manual Reimbursement threshold.